Last Updated: 01 October 2022

 Alternatively, if you are happy to stay with EDF Energy, they may have a number of better value tariffs you can move too.
 Not the cheapest option but almost certainly cheaper than staying on the EDF Energy Standard (Variable) Rate.

 Key Features of the EDF Energy Standard (Variable) Tariff

 Key features of the Standard (Variable) tariff include:

 – This is a Variable rate tariff which means that your energy prices may go up or down.
 Prices are subject to change on 30 days advance notice.
 A record of price changes is shown in the table below.

 – You can opt for either paper or online billing – it does not affect the price that you pay.

 – The tariff is available for customers taking gas only, electricity only or dual fuel.

-– Payment options include Monthly Direct Debit and Cash / Cheque quarterly on receipt of your bill.
+– Payment options include Monthly Direct Debit and Cash / Cheque monthly on receipt of your bill.

 – This tariff is also available to customers with prepayment meters (the tariff name is Standard (Variable) Prepayment).

 – There are no early termination fees with this tariff.